manitofigh/GAS_Exporter/README.md

 # GAS_Exporter
-Exports the list of scraped Amazon products using a ptyhon script (With selenium driver) from input google sheets file to the output main google sheets file.
+Exports the list of scraped Amazon products using a ptyhon script (With selenium driver) from the input google sheets file to the output "main" google sheets file.